A Hollywood Time Capsule Story

 Then, the workers poured cement over it and smoothed it.

 They protected the plaque with tape and screwed in the hardware from behind to help anchor the plaque.

 They smoothed the cement and eased the plaque down in.

-They chose a bronze plaque to show the dedication and story behind the re-dedicated time capsule and event.
+They chose one of our bronze plaques to show the dedication and story behind the re-dedicated time capsule and event.